 Agencies will also have the option of paying for their applicants' Police Information Checks by purchasing Credits, which can be done by calling our Finance Division at 204-986-4150, attending our Customer Service Unit at 245 Smith Street (Graham Street Entrance) Monday to Friday from 8:00 a.m. to 3:30 p.m., or sending a cheque made payable to the "City of Winnipeg" to P.O.
 Box 1680, Winnipeg, Manitoba, R3C 2Z7.

 Verification of identification will be through ‘Equifax eIDverifier’.
 Applicants under the age of 18 or individuals who have not lived in Canada for more than 1 year will not be eligible to submit a Police Information Check application through the ePIC online system.
-Those individuals must attend one of the many Winnipeg Police Service facilities to apply for a Police Information Check.
+Those individuals must attend Police Headquarters, 245 Smith Street (Graham Avenue Entrance) and complete a paper application.

 Equifax eIDverifier provides an online identification method by comparing secured personal information, provided by applicants’ against their credit records.
 It is NOT a credit check and does NOT affect credit scores or ratings.
 Applicants are asked a series of questions based on their credit record and must be successful in answering before verification can be confirmed.
 Applicants will upload 2 pieces of Government issued ID, one being a photo onto the ePIC online system, for further Identification Verification.
-If an applicant is not able to correctly answer their credit record questions, their identification verification will be unsuccessful and they will be required to attend a Winnipeg Police Service facility in person to apply for a Police Information Check.
+If an applicant is not able to correctly answer their credit record questions, their identification verification will be unsuccessful and they will be required to attend Police Headquarters, 245 Smith Street (Graham Avenue Entrance) to apply for a Police Record Check.

 Agencies have the option to view, print, or save applicant results for their intended purposes directly related to their Agency only.
 Note: Applicants are able to print and save their Police Information Check results, however for security purposes it will have a water mark with the word VOID.